This feature is sponsored by our friends at Bolthouse Farms. All opinions are my own.

 - 1 Tbsp. extra-virgin olive oil

-- 1 large red apple (skin on) sliced
+- 1 large small red apple sliced (skin on)

 - Sea salt and freshly ground black pepper to taste

 - 1 cup Bolthouse Farms Non-Dairy Plant Milk Protein Original Flavor plus more if needed